 At the time of the IPO, Dilawri agreed to provide certain financial information to the REIT pursuant to a financial information and confidentiality agreement for so long as the annual basic rent payable by the applicable members of the Dilawri Group, collectively, under their respective Dilawri Leases represented, in the aggregate, 60% or more of the REIT's Cash NOI during any rolling period of 12 consecutive calendar months, determined quarterly.
-As of December 31, 2022, such annual basic rent payable represented approximately 59.1% of the REIT's Cash NOI during the 12-month period ended December 31, 2022.
-As a result, the REIT and Dilawri have entered into an agreement pursuant to which Dilawri will continue to provide its Combined Revenues, EBITDA and Pro Forma Adjusted Rent Coverage Ratio on a trailing 12-month basis (with a comparative period for the prior 12 month period) until the REIT releases its financial results for the fiscal year ended December 31, 2023.
+As of December 31, 2023, the Dilawri Group's basic rent payable represented approximately 53.5% of the REIT's Cash NOI during the 12-month period ended December 31, 2023, which is below the 60% threshold.
+As a result, the REIT and Dilawri have extended their agreement pursuant to which Dilawri will continue to provide its Combined Revenues, EBITDA and Pro Forma Adjusted Rent Coverage Ratio on a trailing 12-month basis (with a comparative period for the prior 12-month period) until the REIT releases its financial results for the fiscal year ended December 31, 2024.